 I was very intimidated to try to make Pad Thai at home.
 The many ingredients and cooking steps are very daunting and discouraging for me.
 I’m happy to just order and enjoy it in a restaurant.

-It has been more than a year now since the last time we enjoyed a platter of yummy Pad Thai and we are craving it.
-But since we don’t want to risk dining out because of the pandemic, I decided to finally try making Pad Thai at home.
+It has been more than a year now since the last time we enjoyed a platter of yummy Pad Thai because of the pandemic, I decided to finally try making Pad Thai at home to satisfy our craving for it.

 I’m very happy it turned out just like what we usually have at our favorite restaurant.
 My husband and kids said it tastes like Pad Thai as they know it.:D

 This is my take on Pad Thai.
-I had a recipe that I’ve been meaning to try that I cut out from a magazine but it got lost so I had to find another good one.
+I had a recipe that I’ve been meaning to try that I cut out from a magazine but I lost it so I had to find another good one.
 I used this one (thank you) as my inspiration for the recipe below.

 If you decide that you want to try this recipe, here’s an important tip: Read the recipe several times and picture in your head the steps for a smooth flow of work.